 It is known as Echinocactus myriostigma and several common names:

 - Bishop’s Miter cactus, Bishop’s Hood, Bishop’s Cap, Bishop’s Hat

 - Miter Cactus

 Bishop’s Cap is native to the highlands of northern and central Mexico, the plant grows in stony, calcareous soil.

 Cactus Astrophytum was introduced into Europe in the mid 19th century.

-In its natural habitat, it grows at an elevation level of 2500′ – 5000 ‘ feet above the sea level and recommended for USDA hardiness zones 10-11.
+In its natural habitat, the Bishop’s Hat grows at an elevation level of 2500′ – 5000 ‘ feet above the sea level and recommended for USDA hardiness zones 10-11.